 |Statewide||New Castle County||Kent Co.||Sussex County|

-Although men have a slightly higher smoking prevalence (17.9 percent) than women (16.2 percent), the difference is not statistically significant when confidence intervals are considered.
-There are also no statistically significant differences by race or ethnicity.
+In 2021, men have a slightly higher smoking prevalence (15.9 percent) than women (11.1 percent).
+This difference is statistically different, There are also no statistically significant differences by race or ethnicity.

 Smoking has significantly decreased over the past decade among 18-24 year old adults, at least partly because smoking had decreased among high school students who have now entered the adult sample.
-In 2017 only 13 percent of respondents in the 18-24 age group reported smoking cigarettes (down from 26.9% a decade ago).
-The age group with the highest cigarette smoking prevalence (26.2 percent) is now adults between the ages of 25 and 34.
-Only 7.7 percent of adults age 65 and older are smokers.
+The age group with the highest cigarette smoking prevalence (21.2 percent) is now adults between the ages of 25-34.
+Only 8.5 percent of adults ages 65 and older are smokers.

 Although the BRFS does not ask at what age adults initiated smoking, the Division of Public Health conducts a companion survey called the Adult Tobacco Survey (ATS).
-According to the 2016 ATS, among adults who currently smoke, 76 percent first tried smoking before age 18, and 20.5 percent first tried smoking after they turned 18 but before age 21.
-Only 3.5% of Delaware adults first tried smoking after age 21.
+According to the 2022 ATS, among adults who currently smoke, 72.7 percent first tried smoking before age 18, and 21.5 percent first tried smoking after they turned 18 but before age 21.

 Some groups of adults have a significantly greater risk of becoming smokers, including people with disabilities and with depression or other mental health conditions.

-Among adults reporting a significant number of "poor mental health days" each month, 33.7 percent are smokers, compared to only 14.5 percent of adults who reported no or few poor mental health days.
-Likewise, 33.3 percent of adults who reported depressive disorders smoke cigarettes, compared to 13% of adults without depression.
+Among adults reporting a significant number of "poor mental health days" each month, 22.5 percent are smokers, compared to only 12 percent of adults who reported no or few poor mental health days.
+Likewise, 22.4 percent of adults who reported depressive disorders smoke cigarettes, compared to 11.4 percent of adults without depression.

-By income, the highest smoking prevalence (32.1 percent) is among adults with an income of less than $15,000 per year, according to the BRFS.
-The best predictor of smoking is educational level.
-While 28.4 percent of adults with less than a high school education smoke cigarettes, only 6.5 percent of adults with a college degree are smokers.
+By income, the highest smoking prevalence (25.6 percent) is among adults with an income of less than $24,999 per year, according to the BRFS.
+Like income, as education increases, the prevalence of currently smoking cigarettes decrease.
+While 22.2 percent of adults with less than a high school education smoke cigarettes, only 5.4 percent of adults with a college degree are smokers.

 The tobacco industry has introduced and heavily marketed a number of new tobacco products during the past decade, most of which have the same health risks as cigarettes.
 Measuring the use of these other tobacco products is, therefore, as important as measuring prevalence of cigarette smoking.
 Other tobacco products include cigars, little cigars or cigarillos, smokeless tobacco, hookahs, pipes, bidis, kreteks, orbs, and strips.
 These products are more popular among men and young adults.

 Smokeless tobacco includes traditional products such as chewing tobacco and snuff, but more recently also includes snus (pronounced snooce).
 Snus is flavored tobacco powder in teabag-like packets that are held between the lips and gums and do not require spitting.
-Smokeless tobacco is not popular among women; only about 1 percent use it.
-However, 4.7 percent of men report using smokeless tobacco.
-Use is highest (9.8 percent) among young men age 18 to 24.
+Smokeless tobacco is not popular — only about 1.9 percent of Delaware adults use these products.

 Experimentation with e-cigarettes is also catching on with adults.
-According to the 2017 BRFS, about 4.8 percent of Delaware adults currently use e-cigarettes, about the same prevalence as the 2016 survey.
-However, 12.7 percent of 18- to 24-year-old adults and 21.3 percent of males age 18-24 are "current users" of e-cigarettes.
+According to the 2021 BRFS, about 6.1 percent of Delaware adults currently use e-cigarettes, which is an increase from 3.7% in 2019.

-In 2017, more than half of the adults who "vaped" e-cigarettes (56.4 percent) also were current smokers, thereby increasing potential harm.
-Among current smokers, 28.6 percent also used e-cigarettes at least some days of the week.
+In 2019, almost half of the adults who "vaped" e-cigarettes (47.6 percent) also were current smokers, thereby increasing potential harm.